neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 Cherokee is unique in that it's a script for a Native American language invented indigenously, by a person not literate in any language.
 [Sequoyah](http://en.wikipedia.org/wiki/Sequoyah) had seen the "talking leaves" used by Westerners, and determined to bring the innovation to Cherokee.
-After a decade experimentation he created a "syllabary" (one glyph per syllable) which worked well for the language.
+After a decade of experimentation he created a "syllabary" (one glyph per syllable) which worked well for the language.
 This intellectual achievement is unprecedented in history - jumping from illiteracy to Prometheus in a single lifetime.
 I don't know what kind of a genius you have to be to accomplish this, sometimes against the prejudice of your neighbors, who are worried this is some kind of witchcraft.
 But Sequoyah was that kind of person.